Alessandro-Dodon/pyvar/examples/README.md

 # Local LLM endpoint & model
 LMSTUDIO_ENDPOINT  = "http://<your-host>:<port>"
 API_PATH           = "/v1/completions"
-MODEL_NAME         = "qwen-3-4b-instruct"
+MODEL_NAME         = "qwen-3-4b-instruct" # Installed model name
 ```
-You can change the prompt by going in `llm/llm_rag.py` and changing the `prompt_sections` variable in the `build_rag_prompt` function
+You can also change the prompt by going in `llm/llm_rag.py` and changing the `prompt_sections` variable in the `build_rag_prompt` function.
+Find more info on that in the `llm/` folder.
 If you plan to use the LLM interpretation, make sure your LM Studio server is running, the `rag.LMSTUDIO_ENDPOINT` is reachable and the specified `MODEL_NAME` is loaded

 ### Quick Start
 Run `pyvar_llm_report.py`.
 Enter when prompted: